Cosmological effect of coherent oscillation of ultralight scalar fields in a multicomponent universe: Inclusion of other matter components and the generalization of the coherently oscillating scalar field solution

-where $\tilde{\rho}, \tilde{P}$ arise due to another barotropic fluid or due to the presence of another scalar field and $\Lambda$ specifies the cosmological constant.
 Here $k=0$ or $k=\pm 1$ specifies the uniform curvature of the spatial 3-dimensional hypersurfaces in the FLRW spacetime.
 In the previous section, we did not have any spatial curvature energy density as it was purely one component system, and there was only one form of energy density that was present.
 While we generalize the previous ideas to multicomponent fluids, we can include the curvature energy density as it represents just another kind of energy density which can contribute to the dynamics.
 If the extra matter sector is coming from another barotropic fluid, then we must have an extra equation:

 The average energy density of the oscillating scalar field is obtained from Eq.~(\ref{rhsfried1}):

 One must note that in the present case, although we are using the same notation to write the functions $\phi_\pm(t)$, they are unknown functions.
 The average pressure of the oscillating scalar field is given by